Mount Mitchell State Park

 Mount Mitchell State Park is a 4789 acre North Carolina state park in Yancey County, North Carolina in the United States.
 Established in 1915 by the state legislature, it became the first state park of North Carolina.
-By doing so, it also established the North Carolina State Parks System within the same bill.
+The North Carolina State Parks System was established in the same bill.

 Located at the end of NC 128 off the Blue Ridge Parkway near Burnsville, North Carolina, it includes the peak of Mount Mitchell, the highest peak east of the Mississippi River.
 From the parking lot, a steep paved path leads visitors to the summit and a raised observation platform with 360 degree views.
 The grave of Elisha Mitchell, the professor who first noted the mountain's height, is located at the base of the observation platform.
 The old observation tower was torn down in early October 2006.
 The trail leading to the summit has been paved, and a new observation platform was constructed and opened to the public in January 2009.

 An exhibit hall is open seasonally at the summit with information about the mountain's natural, cultural and historical heritage.
 The park operates a restaurant and a small tent camping sites seasonally.
 The buildings were built in the 1950s and renovation is planned.
 Most visitors come between May and November because the only access is the Blue Ridge Parkway but Kevin Bischof, who became superintendent late in 2018, hopes to change that.
 The park is staffed year-round but most people would not be able to reach the park during the worst weather conditions.